skarukas/function-descriptor/README.md

 ```

 Some things to note:
-- Arguments formed by object or array destructuring do not have names, but their original value can be accessed through the `rawName` parameter.
+- Arguments formed by object or array destructuring do not have names.
 - When a parameter uses spread syntax, the maximum number of arguments becomes `Infinity`.
 - When there are defaults, the actual values are **not** detected (it would be possible to parse these values if they were literals, but that's not implemented).